-Campus buildings contain both public areas, open to public access during open hours, restricted areas, only open to staff and faculty during open or closed hours, and secure areas, only open to Facilities Services staff, Incident Command Team, college Leadership (President and Executive Leadership Team), or those personnel deemed to have a need to access that area.
-For example, the Financial Aid offices are secure areas accessible only by Facilities Services staff, College Leadership, the Financial Aid Director, and staff in the Financial Aid Department.
+Campus buildings contain both public areas, open to public access during open hours, restricted areas, only open to staff and faculty during open or closed hours, and secure areas, only open to Facilities Services staff, Incident Command Team, college leadership (President, Vice-Presidents, and Executive Directors), or those personnel deemed to have a need to access that area.
+For example, the Financial Aid offices are secure areas accessible only by Facilities Services staff, leadership, the Financial Aid Director, and staff in the Financial Aid Department.
 Faculty are given access to rooms on the floor in which they teach.
 All access is by coded key card or physical master key, but only Facilities Services staff and local law enforcement have access to master keys.